JimLynchCodes/Triplex-Testing-Guidebook/README.md

 Ahh, the unit tests.
 Incorporating heavy Protractor usage for E2e and acceptance tests should not steal any thunder at all from the classic unit tests.
 These are concerned with checking individual functions.
 These normally return a coverage report, and as always we aim for 100% coverage by unit tests.

+### Triforce Tester Certification
+If you've been practicing Triforce Testing Development for over a year and would like to try to take the official Triforce Tester Examination for the prestigious "Triforce Tester" designation then simply open an issue on this repo and a proctor will get in touch with you.

+---
+<a name="abcd"></a>
 This guide is maintained by ng-nj, the Angular Group of New Jersey.